ZhraaBaharAluloom/WS-Express-validator/01_Express_validator/03_Cleanup.md

 router.post("/signup",
 userValidationRules(), validate, signUp)
 ```
-ANNNDDD THHHAT’S NOT IT, there’s more and more, check the [express-validator](https://express-validator.github.io/docs/index.html) docs if you're interested and I’m sure you are 😉.
+That not it!
+There’s more.
+Check the [express-validator](https://express-validator.github.io/docs/index.html) docs if you're interested, and I’m sure you are 😉.